Same District, Different Neighborhoods: Brentwood and Wooten

 Wooten Elementary School is one of Austin ISD’s most community-connected campuses, anchoring a cluster of North Austin neighborhoods that buyers have prized for decades.
 The attendance zone takes in beloved spots like Crestview, Wooten Terrace, and Allandale North, each known for mature trees, mid-century architecture, and genuine neighborhood pride.

-The school draws from neighborhoods including Wooten Terrace, Allandale North, Lanier Terrace.
+The school draws from neighborhoods including Wooten Terrace, Allandale North, and Lanier Terrace.
 The surrounding neighborhoods offer a range of housing options at accessible price points.

 Buyers sometimes overlook campuses with lower TEA scores, but there is usually more to the story.
 If you are looking at homes in this zone, I would recommend visiting the campus and talking to people in the neighborhood before drawing conclusions from a number alone.